Mark2797/voting_system/Project2/README.md

     - PV will have the percentage of votes recieved by the associated candidate.
     - MV will have the number of votes received be the associated candidate.

+### Exiting the Program:
+In the event that the program does NOT run the election (i.e. nothing happens on multiple file input due to invalid files), input ctrl+C to exit the program manually.

+Otherwise, the election will automatically exit the program as soon as the results are displayed (and for STV, once the audit file is outputted).